skip to Main Content

 HOW TO DETERMINE IF YOUR HOME HAS LEAD SERVICE LINES

-their address by clicking on the magnifying glass on the upper right side of the map to see if their home may have lead pipes.
+Approximately 1% of all water service lines in Bannockburn are known to be made of lead.
+Bannockburn’s EPA-mandated Lead Water Service Pipe Inventory is available on this MAP (the map will identify all material types for your use).
+Property owners may enter their address by clicking on the magnifying glass on the upper right side of the map to see if their home may have lead pipes (or copper, galvanized, etc).
 When you zoom in on a property, the different colored dots (which can be found by clicking on the “legend” in the map) represent the different types of water service line materials.

-LEAD SERVICE LINE MAP This GIS map shows the EPA-mandated Lead Water Service Pipe Inventory.
+This GIS map shows the EPA-mandated Lead Water Service Pipe Inventory.
 Check whether a property has a known lead service line (CLICK ON THE MAP to open up the GIS):

-TAKE THE LEAD SERVICE INVENTORY SURVEY
+LEAD SERVICE INVENTORY SURVEY — COMPLETE

 WHAT IS A WATER SERVICE LINE & WHO OWNS IT